 Which is the best Surface Pro to buy?

-We'd recommend sticking to the Surface Pro 7 or 8 in your quest for the highest value savings – especially now the Surface Pro 6 is discontinued.
-Plus, it's worth spending the extra cash to get the latest tech and more powerful components that are often lacking in the older models.
+We'd recommend sticking to the Surface Pro 9 or 8 in your quest for the highest value savings – especially now the Surface Pro 7 is much older and the Surface Pro 6 has been discontinued.
+Plus, it's worth spending the extra cash to get the latest tech and more powerful components that are often lacking in older models.

 If you're looking for a Windows tablet then the Surface Pro is really your only option outside of 2-in-1 convertible laptops.
-That means that the Surface Pro price is typically higher than that of a laptop running the same specs, but you are getting the full functionality of a tablet device here - as well as LTE options with the Pro X as well.
+That means the price of a Surface Pro is typically higher than that of a laptop running the same specs, but you do get the full functionality of a tablet device here.